ocaml-sf/learn-ocaml-essok/README.md

 For a dev server.

+Run

+`ng build --prod`

+For a prod server.
+The production files will be generated in dist/ folder.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Run Backend